 Tips:

-• Do not fall for the tour-free buffet.
-If not with a lovely family on my tour, I would have definitely fallen sick.
+- Do not fall for the tour-free buffet.
+If not with a lovely family on my tour, I would have fallen sick.

-• Never rely on weather sources in Mexico.
+- Never rely on weather sources in Mexico.
 They are not so accurate.
-When we are just on the site of Chichen Itza, there is a heavy downpour which almost lasted for all the time we were there.
+When we were just on the site of Chichen Itza, there was a heavy downpour which almost lasted for all the time we were there.
 Bright side, I wouldn’t have met a lovely girl who could have shared an umbrella with a pleasant smile turning it into a sweet memory.

 This sinkhole is a fabulous place, situated close to Chichen Itza, so it is a popular destination to visit.
 You will witness people performing all stunts in water and ropes are tied to aid swimming.
-Locker place is well maintained and towels are available for rent.
+The locker place is well-maintained and towels are available for rent.

-Valladolid city will be a quick stop before heading to Yucatan Peninsula leaving us to explore Church, a local park, and souvenir stores.
+Valladolid City will be a quick stop before heading to the Yucatan Peninsula leaving us to explore a Church, a local park, and souvenir stores.

 Hotel Zone